Utopía (Romeo Santos album)

-Utopía is the fourth studio album by American singer Romeo Santos, released on April 5, 2019 by Sony Music Latin.
-This album featured collaborations with some of the greatest artist in the history of Bachata.
+Utopía is the fourth studio album by American singer Romeo Santos, released on April 5, 2019, by Sony Music Latin.
+This album featured collaborations with some of the greatest artist in the history of bachata.
 It also included the reunion of Aventura as Romeo along with Henry, Lenny, and Max would release their first single as a group in 10 years.

 Singles

 The album was supported by the successful singles: "Inmortal" by Aventura, "La Demanda" with Raulín Rodríguez, "Payasos" with Frank Reyes, "Canalla" with El Chaval de la Bachata, "Millonario" with Elvis Martínez, "Me Quedo" with Zacarías Ferreira, "Ileso" with Teodoro Reyes, "Amor Enterrado" with Joe Veras, "El Beso Que No Le Di" with Kiko Rodríguez, "Años Luz" with Monchy & Alexandra and "Los Últimos" with Luis Vargas.
 It features guest appearances on every full length track.
 Every song has its own music video except for the song "Bellas".
 It might be because it is the only track not owned by Romeo as it belongs to Anthony Santos.
 Romeo was a featured artist, but the song was not his.
-Also, it was originally released as a single in 2018 for Anthony Santos' twenty-third studio album, La Historia De Mi Vida: El Final, Vol. 1.
+Also, it was originally released as a single in 2018 for Anthony Santos' twenty-fourth studio album, La Historia De Mi Vida: El Final, Vol. 1.